TechnologyClassroom/dice-mechanic-datapacks/README.md

 If you have any observations, you can submit them as a pull request or submit a [new issue on DMS](https://github.com/TechnologyClassroom/dice-mechanic-sim/issues/new).

-## Rebuilding datapacks
+## Rebuilding data packs

-Datapacks that are built with early iterations of DMS can be graphed using the rebuilddatapack.sh and plotcsv.py files.
+Data packs that are built with early iterations of DMS can be graphed using the rebuilddatapack.sh and plotcsv.py files.